tylertitsworth/5th-age-srd/Classes/Fighter.md

 **Triggering Roll:** Any natural even miss

 **Effect:** The next time you would deal miss damage with a melee attack, add a WEAPON die to that damage.
-At 5th level, instead add 2 total WEAPON dice; at 8th level, instead add 3 total WEAPON dice.
+At champion tier, instead add 2 total WEAPON dice; at 8th level, instead add 3 total WEAPON dice.

 ---